przemastro/cv/README.md

 2018

 > My first project for Rolls-Royce via Impaq.
 I worked as a QA, Product Owner and Team Lead having chance to coordinade several developers and testers.
 It was nice experience but I prefer more creative work.
-It was .Net Azure project.
-I had also chance to replce for few weeks BI developer and working with Tableau
+It was .Net Azure project for Aircraft Engines diagnostic.
+I had also chance to repalce for few weeks BI developer and working with Tableau

 > In my spare time I learned a bit of Android Programming and created my first android app: https://github.com/przemastro/SuperMemoPolaco

 2017

-> Project Arqonia 1.0 is finished: https://github.com/przemastro/Arqonia-1.0
+> Project Arqonia 1.0 is finished: https://github.com/przemastro/Arqonia-1.0.
-It is a full operational proof of concept of astronomical fandom I learned python as well as AngularJS.
+It is a fully operational proof of concept of astronomical fandom.
+I learned python as well as AngularJS.
 I understood how web application is built so I built my own.

 > Last two projects for Barclays and GFT: Eagle and Creds.
 For the second one I used framework written in C# which also used Specflow.
 I had also chance to create TeamCity jobs and work with Perforce